tbebekis/Tripous/ReadMe.md

  - **Tripous.Data**.
 A NetStandard library.
 The Tripous.Data namespace contains classes that store and retrieve data from a database.
 The `SqlStore` class can be used to store and retrieve data from databases such as **MsSql**, **SQLite**, **MySql**, **PostgreSQL**, **Firebird** and **Oracle**, using the various `SqlProvider` derived classes.
  - **Tripous.Data.Dapper**.
 A NetStandard library.
 Extends the Tripous.Data namespace.
 It contains classes that store and retrieve Data Entities to a database using [Dapper](https://en.wikipedia.org/wiki/Dapper_ORM) ORM.
  - **Tripous.Forms.** A .Net Framework Windows Forms library.
 The Tripous.Forms namespace contains utility classes, base Form classes, and many dialog boxes and facilitates building Desktop Windows Applications.
+ - **Tripous.Web**.
+A .Net Core library.
+The Tripous.Web namespace contains base and utility classes.

 ## Database Connection Settings File
 An application built using the Tripous Base Library must provide a `json` file listing the available database connections.
 By default this file is named `SqlConnections.json` and may be placed in the main executable's folder.